 First, think about how you might write your resume for any job.
-Remote nursing does have its own unique quirks.
+Remote nursing jobs does have their own unique quirks.
 But, at the end of the day, it’s still a job.
 We know how to apply for those!

 Just like you would when applying for a position to work on-site, pull keywords directly from the job description, and organize your resume in reverse chronological order.
 Be sure to also include your professional summary at the top of your remote nurse resume.
 The average job recruiter only spends about 7 seconds looking at each resume!
 So, putting the most important things at the top is key to helping your resume stand out.

 Also, remember to keep the applicant tracking system in mind when you are writing your resume.
 Even the most perfect of resumes still has to make it past the first set of “eyes” to get into the recruiter’s hands!

 Remote employees, and remote nursing professionals, often develop certain skills that make them uniquely-equipped to work on their own time.
 The ability to work independently, to motivate yourself to complete tasks, and a respect for deadlines are all important when working remotely.
 If an employer knows that you have previous experience leaning on those skills, they may be more interested in your candidacy.

 If you don’t have remote experience, don’t stress.
 First and foremost, employers looking to hire remote nurses are concerned with finding dedicated, compassionate nurses.
 Your experience as a healthcare provider trumps your inexperience working from your couch in your favorite pair of lazy-day-approved sweatpants.
 (Doesn’t that sound nice though?
 Sign me up!)